cucumber-ltd/opencollective-github-voting/lib/cqrs-lite/pubsub/README.md

 Because the API is asynchronous, it can be implemented to use networking.
 This library has two implementations (and more can be added easily):

-* `SigSub`
+* `PubSub`
-* `EventSourceSigSub`
+* `EventSourcePubSub`

-A web application would typically use `EventSourceSigSub`, but during testing it can be assembled to use the in-memory `SigSub` for faster tests.
+A web application would typically use `EventSourcePubSub`, but during testing it can be assembled to use the in-memory `PubSub` for faster tests.